 Short-term disability coverage provides a cash benefit to individuals who lose wages due to a disability.
-The amount and duration of the disability insurance coverage vary by state and territory.
+The amount and duration of disability insurance coverage vary by state and territory.

-Currently, only five U.S. states (California, Hawaii, New Jersey, New York, Rhode Island) and Puerto Rico offer temporary disability insurance.
+Currently, only five U.S. states (California, Hawaii, New Jersey, New York, Rhode Island), and Puerto Rico offer temporary disability insurance.
 Generally, short-term disability insurance provides financial assistance to those who didn’t suffer a work-related injury.

 Disability Benefits 101 by State (Employment, health coverage and benefits): Alaska, Arizona, California, Kentucky, Michigan, Minnesota, Missouri, New Jersey, and Ohio).

 How to File for Temporary Disability

 - State Disability Insurance (SDI) Claim in California